jundalisay/spblist/content/en/research/buddha/sutta/digha/brahmajala.md

 “It’s of this, monks, that a run-of-the-mill person, when praising the Tathāgata, would speak.

 “These are the minor matters, lower matters, matters of virtue, of which a run-of-the-mill person, when praising the Tathāgata, would speak.

-## View Standpoints

-“There are, monks, other dhammas—deep, hard to see, hard to realize, tranquil, refined, beyond the scope of conjecture, subtle, to-be-experienced by the wise—that the Tathāgata proclaims, having directly known & realized them for himself, and that those who, rightly speaking in praise of the Tathāgata in line with what is factual, would speak.
-And what are those dhammas—deep, hard to see, hard to realize, tranquil, refined, beyond the scope of conjecture, subtle, to-be-experienced by the wise—that the Tathāgata proclaims, having directly known & realized them for himself, and that those who, rightly speaking in praise of the Tathāgata in line with what is factual, would speak?

-Theorists about the Past
-“There are some contemplatives & brahmans who are theorists about the past, who hold views about the past, who approve of various beliefs with reference to the past on 18 grounds.
-And with reference to what, coming from what, are these honorable contemplatives & brahmans theorists about the past who hold views about the past, who approve of various beliefs with reference to the past on 18 grounds?

-## Eternalism

-“There are some contemplatives & brahmans who are adherents of eternalism, who proclaim an eternal self & cosmos1 on four grounds.
-And with reference to what, coming from what, are these honorable contemplatives & brahmans adherents of eternalism who proclaim an eternal self & cosmos on four grounds?

-1. “There is the case where a certain contemplative or brahman—through ardency, through exertion, through commitment, through heedfulness, through right attention—touches an awareness-concentration such that in his concentrated mind—purified, bright, unblemished, rid of defilement2—he remembers many past lives, i.e., one birth, two… five, ten… fifty, a hundred, a thousand, a hundred thousand, many hundreds, many thousands, many hundred thousands:3 ‘There I had such a name, belonged to such a clan, had such an appearance.
-Such was my food, such my experience of pleasure & pain, such the end of my life.
-Passing away from that state, I re-arose there.
-There too I had such a name, belonged to such a clan, had such an appearance.
-Such was my food, such my experience of pleasure & pain, such the end of my life.
-Passing away from that state, I re-arose here.’
-Thus he recollects his manifold past lives in their modes & details.

-“He says: ‘The self & the cosmos are eternal, barren, stable as a mountain-peak, standing firm like a pillar.
-And although beings transmigrate, wander on, die, & reappear, there still is that which is for eternity.
-Why is that?
-Because I—through ardency, through exertion, through commitment, through heedfulness, through right attention—touch an awareness-concentration such that in my concentrated mind—purified, bright, unblemished, rid of defilement—I remember many past lives, i.e., one birth, two… five, ten… fifty, a hundred, a thousand, a hundred thousand, many hundreds, many thousands, many hundred thousands: ‘There I had such a name, belonged to such a clan, had such an appearance.
-Such was my food, such my experience of pleasure & pain, such the end of my life.
-Passing away from that state, I re-arose there.
-There too I had such a name, belonged to such a clan, had such an appearance.
-Such was my food, such my experience of pleasure & pain, such the end of my life.
-Passing away from that state, I re-arose here.’
-Thus I recollect my manifold past lives in their modes & details.
-By means of this I know how the self & the cosmos are eternal, barren, stable as a mountain-peak, standing firm like a pillar.
-And although beings transmigrate, wander on, die, & reappear, there still is that which is for eternity.’

-“This is the first basis—with reference to which, coming from which—some contemplatives & brahmans are adherents of eternalism who proclaim an eternal self & cosmos.

-2. “As for the second: With reference to what, coming from what, are honorable contemplatives & brahmans adherents of eternalism who proclaim an eternal self & cosmos?

-“There is the case where a certain contemplative or brahman—through ardency, through exertion, through commitment, through heedfulness, through right attention—touches an awareness-concentration such that in his concentrated mind—purified, bright, unblemished, rid of defilement—he remembers many past lives, i.e., one eon of cosmic contraction & expansion, two eons… three… four… five… six… seven… eight… nine… ten eons of cosmic contraction & expansion.…

-“He says: ‘The self & the cosmos are eternal, barren, stable as a mountain-peak, standing firm like a pillar.
-And although beings transmigrate, wander on, die, & reappear, there is still that which is for eternity.
-Why is that?
-Because I—through ardency, through exertion, through commitment, through heedfulness, through right attention—touch an awareness-concentration such that in my concentrated mind—purified, bright, unblemished, rid of defilement—I remember many past lives… By means of this I know how the self & the cosmos are eternal, barren, stable as a mountain-peak, standing firm like a pillar.
-And although beings transmigrate, wander on, die, & reappear, there still is that which is for eternity.’

-“This is the second basis—with reference to which, coming from which—some contemplatives & brahmans are adherents of eternalism who proclaim an eternal self & cosmos.

-3. “As for the third: With reference to what, coming from what, are honorable contemplatives & brahmans adherents of eternalism who proclaim an eternal self & cosmos?

-“There is the case where a certain contemplative or brahman—through ardency, through exertion, through commitment, through heedfulness, through right attention—touches an awareness-concentration such that in his concentrated mind—purified, bright, unblemished, rid of defilement—he remembers many past lives, i.e., ten eons of cosmic contraction & expansion, twenty… thirty… forty eons of cosmic contraction & expansion.…

-“He says: ‘The self & the cosmos are eternal, barren, stable as a mountain-peak, standing firm like a pillar.
-And although beings transmigrate, wander on, die, & reappear, there is still that which is for eternity.
-Why is that?
-Because I—through ardency, through exertion, through commitment, through heedfulness, through right attention—touch an awareness-concentration such that in my concentrated mind—purified, bright, unblemished, rid of defilement—I remember many past lives… By means of this I know how the self & the cosmos are eternal, barren, stable as a mountain-peak, standing firm like a pillar.
-And although beings transmigrate, wander on, die, & reappear, there still is that which is for eternity.’

-“This is the third basis—with reference to which, coming from which—some contemplatives & brahmans are adherents of eternalism who proclaim an eternal self & cosmos.

-4. “As for the fourth: With reference to what, coming from what, are honorable contemplatives & brahmans adherents of eternalism who proclaim an eternal self & cosmos?

-“There is the case where a certain contemplative or brahman is a logician,4 an inquirer.
-He states his own improvisation, hammered out by logic, deduced from his inquiries: ‘The self & the cosmos are barren, stable as a mountain-peak, standing firm like a pillar.
-And even though beings transmigrate, wander on, die, & reappear, there still is that which is for eternity.’

-“This is the fourth basis—with reference to which, coming from which—some contemplatives & brahmans are adherents of eternalism, who proclaim an eternal self & cosmos.

-“These, monks, are the contemplatives & brahmans who are adherents of eternalism, who proclaim an eternal self & cosmos on four grounds.
-And whatever contemplatives & brahmans who are adherents of eternalism, who proclaim an eternal self & cosmos, they all do so on one or another of these four grounds.
-There is nothing outside of this.5
-“With regard to this, the Tathāgata discerns that ‘These standpoints, thus seized, thus grasped at, lead to such & such a destination, to such & such a state in the world beyond.’
-That the Tathāgata discerns.
-And he discerns what is higher than that.
-And yet, discerning that, he does not grasp at it.
-And as he is not grasping at it, unbinding [nibbuti] is experienced right within.
-Knowing, as they have come to be, the origination, ending, allure, & drawbacks of feelings, along with the escape from feelings, the Tathāgata, monks—through lack of clinging/sustenance—is released.6
-“These, monks, are the dhammas—deep, hard to see, hard to realize, tranquil, refined, beyond the scope of conjecture, subtle, to-be-experienced by the wise—that the Tathāgata proclaims, having directly known & realized them for himself, and that those who, rightly speaking in praise of the Tathāgata in line with what is factual, would speak.